bankung7/42_webserv/README.md

 [REPRODUCE]-> browser webserv1:8080/test/
 [TESTING]

+- routing not expected,
+   when no modifier, will match most char in every routing. when = modifier, will match exacty in every routing = the root will be appended by uri like root /var/www;
+   uri 127.0.0.1/test1/index.html
+   routing /test1
+== output: /var/www/test1/index.html

 - the browser keep it cache, some test must clear the cache before (redirection)

 #### update: 24/12/23 22:27